o3de/o3de.org/content/docs/user-guide/gems/reference/environment/vegetation.md

 Vegetation areas use *vegetation filters* to evaluate every vegetation instance data and decide whether any activity should occur.
 Vegetation Layer Spawners use filters to determine whether to create vegetation instances.
-They can optionally evaluate filters before or after vegetation modifiers execute.
+They can optionally evaluate filters before or after vegetation modifiers run.
 Evaluating filters before modifiers performs better because it skips unnecessary processing, but it yields less accurate results when position changes occur.
 Evaluating filters after modifiers is accurate because it evaluates the final version of the instance data.